 A default splash screen form (DevExpress.ExpressApp.Win.Core.SplashScreen) is shown.

 You can set a custom splash screen using the WinApplication.SplashScreen property.
 The custom splash screen must implement the ISplash interface.
-To see an example, refer to the How to: Use a Custom Splash Screen topic.
+To see an example, refer to the Use a Custom Class to Show a Splash Form topic.

 To create a custom Object Space Provider subscribe to the XafApplication.CreateCustomObjectSpaceProvider event, before the Setup method is called.
 Alternatively, pass the required ObjectSpaceProvider object, using the Setup method as a parameter.